Ricoledan/supervisor-multi-agent-system/README.md

 ## Overview

-This project implements a Hierarchical Multi-Agent System (MAS) architecture featuring a central supervisor agent that orchestrates specialized subordinate agents, served through a FastAPI interface.
+This project implements a Multi-Agent System (MAS) architecture featuring a single supervisor agent that orchestrates which agent should be called, served through a FastAPI interface.

 ## Key Features

-- **Task Delegation and Coordination**: Supports architectures where a central supervisor agent assigns tasks to specialized subordinate agents, monitors their progress, and ensures alignment with overarching objectives.
+- **Task Delegation & Coordination**: Assigns tasks to subordinate AI agents, manages inter-agent communication, and ensures efficient task execution.

-- **Performance Monitoring**: By evaluating the outputs and behaviors of subordinate agents, a supervisor agent can maintain quality and efficiency, intervening when necessary to correct deviations.

-- **Decision Support**: Integrating insights from multiple agents, the supervisor provides high-level decision-making assistance, optimizing workflow execution and improving overall system intelligence.

-- **Communication Management**: Facilitates structured communication flows between agents, enabling smooth inter-agent collaboration.

-- **Hierarchical Structuring**: Supports multi-level hierarchies, allowing a supervisor to manage other supervisors, facilitating scalable, distributed, and complex AI-driven workflows.
+- **Tool-Calling & API Integration**: Directly interacts with external APIs, databases, and computational tools, serving as an interface between agents and external services.

+- **Monitoring & Control**: Evaluates agent outputs, detects errors, and can override or redirect actions to ensure accurate and efficient operations.

+- **Decision-Making & Adaptive Workflow**: Adjusts workflows dynamically based on agent responses, reassigning tasks or retrying operations when necessary.

+- **Multi-Step Planning & Execution**: Structures complex workflows into sequential steps, ensuring dependencies between tasks are handled correctly.

+- **Error Handling & Recovery**: Detects failures or inconsistencies in agent outputs, implementing retry mechanisms or alternative strategies when needed.

+- **Hierarchical Control**: Manages multiple layers of agents, including other supervisors, to scale AI-driven workflows effectively.

+- **Policy & Rule Enforcement**: Enforces compliance with business logic, security constraints, and ethical guidelines, filtering or modifying responses accordingly.

 ## Architecture

 ### Directory Structure